boehs/oasis/On web browsers.md

 > A page is an item in a collection.

 We need to replace \<app> and \<page> with something.
-October uses id's for this, handy thing's that look like `ঠ⍉ᯙ♀भᏃ` (no that's not corruption).
+October uses id's for this, handy things that look like `ঠ⍉ᯙ♀भᏃ` (no that's not corruption).
 Let's open the hamburger menu where we found settings, click the id symbol right next to settings, it's kinda hidden! replace \<app> with what was copied to your clipboard.

 Now, let's right click the page we are on in the sidebar, copy that id.
 Replace that with the page. in this case, this was all that was needed for october to figure it out.
 It's smart!
 And cool!
 If you need something more complicated, right click the page, go to advanced, click on protocol script.
 You can write scripts that run whenever that page get's launched!